 - ½ tsp Vinegar (check tip section)

 - 1 Bouillon cube / Maggi cube (This is optional but enhances the flavor if added)

 - Black pepper powder, to taste

-- I have added only 1/2 tsp of vinegar as this was sour enough to me.
-If you like it more sour, increase it by another 1/2 tsp.
-But if you want combination of both sweet and sour, then you can substitute it with 1 tbsp of tomato ketchup.
+- I have added only ½ teaspoon of vinegar as this was sour enough to me.
+If you like it more sour, increase it by another ½ tsp.
+But if you want combination of both sweet and sour, then you can substitute it with 1 tablespoon of tomato ketchup.

 - I have used dry red Kashmiri chilies as this gives nice color to the sauce and byadgi chilies for the spiciness.
 You can use only kashmiri chilies if you are looking for milder version with good color.